 Setback crossings

-These are widely spread crossings which reduce crossing distances.
+These are widely spread crossings that reduce crossing distances.
 Also, these crossings enable drivers to see pedestrians easier.
 As the right side is reserved for motorists, pedestrians should still be careful when crossing.

 Chicanes